zxsrxt-kebab-case/sigmaker_ida9.1/README.md

-# IDA Pro Sigmaker for 9.X
+# IDA Pro/Any Sigmaker for 9.X
 Signature Maker Plugin for IDA Pro/Any >= 9.X

 ## Requirements